Scottish Democratic Fascist Party: Party platform

 No Catholics were permitted to join the SDFP.
-The party explained their anti-Catholic rationale as being that the party was "Scotland First", whereas Catholics where dismissed by the party as owing their allegiance to the Pope.
+The party explained their anti-Catholic rationale as being that the party was "Scotland First", whereas Catholics were dismissed by the party as owing their allegiance to the Pope.

 The party alleged that it did not wish to establish a dictatorship.
 While not publicly advocating violence, the party had a "Defence Corp" to keep order at party meetings.
 Members of the Defence Corp wore black shirts, whilst the party uniform was a blue shirt.

 Later in 1933 the party removed the more anti-Catholic elements from its platform, resulting in Alexander Ratcliffe (leader of the Scottish Protestant League) leaving the party.
 The party folded soon afterwards.

 Party organ

 The monthly Commonwealth was launched as the SDFP organ on Monday 12 June 1933.
 Only two issues were published though, and the party failed to attract wide support.

 Relations with the BUF

 Despite being formed out of the Scottish section of Oswald Mosley's New Party, the SDFP was at odds with Mosley's larger British Union of Fascists, particularly over the issue of Catholicism.
 In contrast to the SDFP, the BUF was accepting of Catholics, with Catholics making up a high percentage of the BUF membership, particularly in Northern England.
 This led to William Weir Gilmour denouncing the BUF as "run by Roman Catholics, organised by Roman Catholics, in the interests of Roman Catholics."
 Gilmour later opined that the SDFP's virulent anti-Catholicism may have unintentionally undermined fascism in Scotland by putting off prospective Catholic recruits.